sunilkumarcodes/Zeotap/README.md

 #  Name: Sunil Kumar

-#### Please note that due to time constraints , I was not able to produce .pdf files of output generated, but both the files:
+## Please NOTE: Due to time constraints , I was not able to produce .pdf files of output generated, but both the files:

 ##### Sunil_Kumar_Clustering.ipynb